Sage Surratt: Los Angeles Chargers

 On July 31, 2022, Surratt signed with the Los Angeles Chargers.
 He was waived with an injury settlement on August 30, 2022.

 New Orleans Breakers

-On February 15, 2023, Surratt signed with the New Orleans Breakers of the United States Football League (USFL).
+On February 15, 2023, Surratt signed with the New Orleans Breakers of the USFL.
+The Breakers folded when the XFL and USFL merged to create the United Football League (UFL).

+Memphis Showboats

+On January 5, 2024, Surratt was drafted by the Memphis Showboats during the 2024 UFL dispersal draft.
+His contract was terminated on August 20, 2024, to sign with an NFL team.

+Arizona Cardinals

+On August 21, 2024, Surratt signed with the Arizona Cardinals.
+He was waived/injured on August 27, 2024.

 Personal life

-Surratt's older brother, Chazz Surratt, played linebacker at North Carolina, and was drafted by the Minnesota Vikings in the 2021 NFL Draft.
+Surratt's older brother, Chazz Surratt, played linebacker at North Carolina, and was drafted by the Minnesota Vikings in the 2021 NFL draft.